hakenr/BlazorGrpcWebCodeFirst/README.md

 });
 ```

-Consume the service from .razor file:
+And now you can consume the services whereever needed (e.g. from .razor file):
 ```csharp
 @inject	IMyService MyService
 @code